The effect of corporate social responsibility on earnings management and tax avoidance in Chinese listed companies

 Given this background, we analyze empirically whether this government-guided CSR

-implementation indeeddrives rms to behave in a responsible manner by being transparent
+implementation indeeddrives firms to behave in a responsible manner by being transparent

-in nancial reporting and fulllingtax obligations.
-If rms engage in CSR merely to comply
+in financial reporting and fulfillingtax obligations.
+If firms engage in CSR merely to comply

 IJAIM